cromulentg/idiml/README.md

 performed with [ScalaTest](http://www.scalatest.org/).
 HTML test results for each project are stored in the project's `build/reports` subdirectory.

+# Code Coverage

+We use the [gradle-scoverage](https://github.com/scoverage/gradle-scoverage) tool for computing code coverage.
+It is a wrapper around [scalac-scoverage-plugin](https://github.com/scoverage/scalac-scoverage-plugin).
+To run it:

+* `./gradlew reportScoverage` will create the HTML report to view

 # Setting up Intellij

 There are two ways to setup intellij: